Environment, health, and food security

 Selected collaborations, products and resources

-- By demonstrating that social relationships do not stop at the boundaries of society but extend to the relationships people establish with non-human nature, we show how more ecologically inclusive analytic categories can provide significant insight into environmental change in the Western Himalayas.
-Greenberg, Brian and Margaret E. Greene.
-2004.
-‘Demography’s Ecological Frontier: Rethinking the ‘Nature’ of the Household and Community’ first presented at a meeting of the International Union for the Scientific Study of Population in Cairo; subsequently published in Categories and Contexts: Anthropological and Historical Studies in Critical Demography, Simon Szreter, editor.
-Oxford: Oxford University Press.
+- Brian Greenberg and Margaret Greene’s “Demography’s Ecological Frontier: Rethinking the ‘Nature’ of the Household and Community” was first presented at a meeting of the International Union for the Scientific Study of Population in Cairo, Egypt.
+It was later published in Categories and Contexts: Anthropological and Historical Studies in Critical Demography, edited by Simon Szreter for Oxford University Press in 2004.

-- “A Moral Ecology of Sex Ratios: The Linked Fate of Females in Household and Livestock Economies,” with Brian Greenberg.
-Population Association of America, Chicago, April 1998.
+- The Greenberg-Greene team also presented “A Moral Ecology of Sex Ratios: The Linked Fate of Females in Household and Livestock Economies,” at the 1998 Population Association of America in Chicago.